hivdb/sierra/README.md

 case you can install the latest "Buildship Gradle Integration" with "Help" > "Eclipse Marketplace...". then you can import a Gradle project in Eclipse.

-### Host development server
+### Development server

-JDK ≥ 8 is required.
-But OpenJDK or OracleJDK should work fine.
-OracleJDK 17 is recommended for best consistence between the development and production environments.

-Docker is also required to be installed for hosting a development server.
 To start a development server:

 ```
 make dev